apache/doris/docs/en/administrator-guide/load-data/binlog-load-manual.md

 * `max_bytes_sync_commit`

 	The maximum size of the data when the transaction is committed.
 If the data size received by Fe is larger than it, it will immediately commit the transaction and send the accumulated data.
 The default value is 64MB.
-If you want to modify this configuration, please ensure that this value is greater than the product of `canal.instance.memory.buffer.size` and `canal.instance.memory.buffer.mmemunit` on the canal side (16MB by default) and `min_bytes_sync_commit`。
+If you want to modify this configuration, please ensure that this value is greater than the product of `canal.instance.memory.buffer.size` and `canal.instance.memory.buffer.mmemunit` on the canal side (16MB by default) and `min_bytes_sync_commit`.

 * `max_sync_task_threads_num`